-• For water systems, the system that is dissolved must have their PWS ID removed from the LDH database.

-• For sewer systems, the system that is dissolved must contact DEQ and have their Discharge Permit cancelled.
+- o For water systems, the system that is dissolved must have their PWS ID removed from the LDH database. - o For sewer systems, the system that is dissolved must contact the Louisiana Department of Environmental Quality (DEQ) and have their Discharge Permit cancelled.

-All applicants with proposed projects that include the consolidation of systems must request a meeting with the OCD prior to submitting the project severity package.
-OCD will make the final decision in determining the correct applicant and verify that the project is considered a consolidation.
+All applicants with proposed projects that include the consolidation of systems must request a meeting with the OCD-LGA prior to submitting the project severity package.
+OCD-LGA will make the final decision in determining the correct applicant and verify that the project is considered a consolidation.
 The form included in this package must be submitted to OCD to request a meeting.
-After the meeting, OCD will provide a copy to the applicant identifying whether the project qualifies for these points.
+After the meeting, OCD-LGA will provide a copy to the applicant identifying whether the project qualifies for these points.

-f) Application Completeness (Maximum possible points - 2)
+g) Application Completeness (Maximum possible points - 2)